Flexible University of Sussex, Brighton, UK

 Sussex Junior Research Associate (JRA)

-If you are a Sussex undergrad interested in developing your research skills and experience, you can apply to the Sussex Junior Research Associate (JRA) program to become a research associate and undertake an intensive eight-week research project.
+Sussex also offers short summer internship opportunities for undergrads interested in developing your research skills and experience.
+You can apply to the Sussex Junior Research Associate (JRA) program to become a research associate and undertake an intensive eight-week research project over the summer break.
 Find out more information on how to apply here.

 Volunteer Research assistant